better-care/fhir-connect-mapping-spec/README.md

 ```

 `DOSAGE` is a one of the few ["special purpose data types"](http://hl7.org/fhir/datatypes.html) in FHIR and needs separate handling.
-Currently, it is the first custom class data type.
+Currently, it is the first supported custom class data type.
 As special type it needs to be declared with one extra step, to allow the mappings of its attributes (see formal description at [Class Mappings](#class-mappings)).
 It can be utilized in the following way: